Troubleshooting Tips for Your HVAC System

 - Whistling noises from the system

 With air imbalances, clogged filters are among the most common culprits.
-By changing or cleaning your filter at least once a month, you can keep your HVAC system running efficiently.
+Changing or cleaning your filter at least once a month can keep your HVAC system running efficiently.

-You should also make a point of checking your outdoor unit for blockages.
+You should also check your outdoor unit for blockages.
 Leaves and debris can accumulate around the equipment.
-Such obstructions will overwork your system, cutting down its lifespan considerably.
+Such obstructions will overwork your system, reducing its life span considerably.

 The air in your home comes through the vents on the floor or ceiling.
 Blockages on the vents prevent air from circulating and regulating temperatures in your home.
-Consequently, you ought to make a point of checking all the vents and ensure there are no obstructions.
+Consequently, you should check all the vents and make sure there are no obstructions.

 Check for airflow imbalances by removing obstructions around the vents.
-If the issue is a dirty coil or low refrigerant level, you will have to call an HVAC system professional.
-Only a certified technician has the skill and tools to clean coils and recharge the refrigerant safely.
+If the issue is a dirty coil or low refrigerant level, you’ll have to call an HVAC professional.
+Only a certified technician has the skills and tools to clean coils and recharge the refrigerant safely.

 A faulty motor will limit cool air from getting into the interior.
-You will have to replace the component to prevent further damage to the system.
+You’ll have to replace the component to prevent further damage to the system.
 You can rely on the experts from Champion Air for a thorough assessment of your equipment.

 Inspect Your Ductwork

-You may also take the time to inspect your ductwork for blockages and leaks.
-If there are punctures in the air ducts, these can pull air in from the outside or allow conditioned air to escape.
-Dust and even toxic fumes could start circulating inside your home, or your utility bills could rise sharply.
+You should also take the time to inspect your ductwork for blockages and leaks.
+If there are punctures in the air ducts, these can pull air in from the outside or let conditioned air escape.
+Dust and even toxic fumes could start circulating in your home, or your utility bills could rise sharply.

 One sign of faulty ductwork is when there are rooms that never seem to heat up sufficiently.
 If you turn on your furnace, the different parts of your home should heat up almost simultaneously.
 Your heating system will also have to work harder to keep the interior comfortable.
 Experts suggest that typical ductwork can lose between 20% and 40% of the energy it consumes.

-One way to prevent leaks and blockages is to schedule duct cleaning and sealing regularly.
-Your ductwork has a lifespan of between 10 and 15 years.
-If your air ducts are more than 15 years old, you might need a replacement.
-You can talk to the staff at Champion Air about duct cleaning or sealing.
+One way to prevent leaks and blockages is to regularly schedule duct cleaning and sealing.
+Your ductwork has a life span of between 10 and 15 years.
+If your air ducts are over 15 years old, they might need a replacement.
+Contact Champion Air about duct cleaning or sealing.

 You can address some problems by troubleshooting parts of your system.
-You can reset the thermostat and change the filter if your equipment is not functioning correctly.
-But when it comes to technical issues, it is best to leave the complicated repair tasks to a professional.
+You can reset the thermostat and change the filter if your equipment isn’t functioning correctly.
+But when it comes to technical issues, it’s best to leave the complicated repairs to a professional.

 Your HVAC system is an essential investment for your home’s comfort and safety, and you can damage components by trying to repair it yourself.
-There is also the risk of electric shock or exposure to toxic refrigerant.
+There’s also the risk of electric shock or exposure to toxic refrigerants.

-Additionally, fixing parts of your air conditioner can void your manufacturer’s warranty.
-That’s why you should always consult certified professionals with experience in fixing HVAC systems.
-Some components of your system can be expensive to replace.
-By upholding the status of your warranty, you can eliminate unnecessary repair costs.
+Fixing parts of your AC can also void your manufacturer’s warranty.
+That’s why you should always consult certified professionals with experience fixing HVAC systems.
+Some components can be expensive to replace.
+By upholding your warranty, you can eliminate unnecessary repair costs.

 For your peace of mind, depend on the highly skilled staff at Champion Air.
-Our BBB accredited team can repair, tune up and install virtually all models of heating and cooling systems.
-We use cutting-edge tools to diagnose and repair your air conditioner or furnace.
-You can also rely on us for air duct cleaning and sealing as well as indoor air quality solutions.
-If you’re anywhere near Scottsdale or Phoenix, call us today.
+Our BBB-accredited team can repair, tune up, and install virtually all models of heating and cooling systems.
+We use cutting-edge tools to diagnose and repair your AC or furnace.
+You can also rely on us for air duct cleaning, sealing, and indoor air quality solutions.
+If you’re near Scottsdale or Phoenix, call us today.